Azure/PyRIT/doc/code/memory/0_memory.md

 # Memory

-PyRIT's memory component enables users to maintain a history of interactions during the course of an attack.
-At its core, this feature allows for the storage, retrieval, and sharing of conversation entries.
+PyRIT's memory component allows users to track and manage a history of interactions throughout an attack scenario.
+This feature enables the storage, retrieval, and sharing of conversation entries, making it easier to maintain context and continuity in ongoing interactions.

-To make memory interaction simple and easy to use, the `prit.memory.CentralMemory` class allows you to set the memory instance which will be used across all components in a session.
+To simplify memory interaction, the `prit.memory.CentralMemory` class automatically manages a shared memory instance across all components in a session.
+Memory is selected based on the following priority order:

+1. **Manual Memory Setting (Highest Priority)**:
-- **Set Memory Manually**: Use `CentralMemory.set_memory_instance(passed_memory)` to specify the memory instance explicitly.
+   - If set, `CentralMemory.set_memory_instance(passed_memory)` explicitly defines the memory instance to be used, overriding all other settings.
-- **Automatic Memory Detection**:
+   - For examples on setting up `AzureSQLMemory`, please refer to the notebook [here](./7_azure_sql_memory_orchestrators.ipynb).

+2. **Azure SQL Database**:
-  - **Azure SQL DB**: If no memory instance is explicitly set, `CentralMemory` will check the `.env` file for Azure SQL settings.
-If found, it automatically sets the memory instance to `AzureSQLMemory`, storing results in the Azure SQL Database.
+   - If no manual instance is provided, `CentralMemory` will check for Azure SQL settings in the `.env` file or environment.
+If the following variables are detected, `CentralMemory` automatically configures `AzureSQLMemory` for storage in an Azure SQL Database:
+     - `AZURE_SQL_DB_CONNECTION_STRING`
+     - `AZURE_STORAGE_ACCOUNT_RESULTS_CONTAINER_URL`

+3. **Local DuckDB (Default)**:
-  - **Local DuckDB**: If Azure SQL settings are not configured, `CentralMemory` defaults to using `DuckDBMemory`, storing results locally in DuckDB.
+   - If neither a manual memory instance nor Azure SQL settings are available, `CentralMemory` defaults to `DuckDBMemory`, storing interactions locally in a DuckDB instance.